Life After a Liver Transplant

 How can I lower my risk of organ rejection after a liver transplant?

 Organ rejection is common after a liver transplant as the immune system recognises that the new liver came from a different individual.
-To prevent this from happening, patients must diligently take anti-rejection medicines or prescription drugs as advised by their healthcare provider and attend necessary follow-up checks with their doctor.
+To prevent this from happening, patients must diligently take anti-rejection medicines or prescription drugs as advised by their team and attend necessary follow-up checks with their doctors.

 Can I return to work after my transplant?